architect/tap-arc/README.md

 npm run spek:simple # used to create the screen shot above
 ```

 The main library is snapshot tested (`npm test` loads all snapshots to compare to current output).
-Create snapshots with the "snap:*" commands.
+Create snapshots with the `npm run make-snapshots` commands.

 ## Credit & Inspiration